Image compression guide showing before and after file sizes

 The Bottom Line

-A well-optimized image that loads instantly will always outperform a perfect image that causes visitors to abandon your page.
-The 500 KB limit isn't a restriction – it's a performance guarantee.
+A well-optimized image that loads quickly will consistently outperform a perfect image that causes visitors to abandon your page.
+In LeadCMS, the 500 KB limit isn't a restriction - it's a performance guardrail supported by a media workflow that lets you upload, verify, resize, and optimize images right where you publish.

 Success!